 # install dependencies

-sudo apt build-dep mesa
+sudo apt build-dep -y mesa

 # create source directory